priyanshutariyal02/wizer/README.md

 ```

 Download the [Expo Go](https://expo.dev/go) app and Scan the QR code on your respective device to view the project.

+## <a name="google-pay-troubleshooting">🔧 Google Pay Troubleshooting</a>

+If Google Pay is not showing up in the payment sheet, here are the most common issues and solutions:

+### **1. Device Requirements**
+- **Android**: Device must have Google Play Services installed and updated
+- **iOS**: Device must have Apple Pay set up in Wallet app
+- **Physical Device**: Google Pay may not work properly in simulators

+### **2. Stripe Configuration**
+- Ensure your Stripe account has Google Pay enabled
+- Verify your merchant identifier is correctly configured
+- Check that your Stripe publishable key is from a live/test environment that supports Google Pay

+### **3. App Configuration**
+- Make sure the `merchantIdentifier` in `app.json` matches your Stripe merchant ID
+- Verify the bundle identifier/package name is consistent across your app
+- Ensure the Stripe plugin is properly configured in `app.json`

+### **4. Environment Variables**
+- Set `GOOGLE_PAY_MERCHANT_ID` in your `.env` file
+- Use the correct Stripe publishable key for your environment

+### **5. Testing**
+- Test on a physical device, not a simulator
+- Ensure you have a Google Pay account set up on your device
+- Try with a small test amount first

+### **6. Debug Steps**
+1. Check the console logs for any error messages
+2. Verify that `google_pay` is included in `paymentMethodTypes`
+3. Ensure your Stripe account supports the payment methods you're trying to use

+### **7. Common Solutions**
+- **Rebuild the app**: Sometimes configuration changes require a fresh build
+- **Clear app data**: Remove and reinstall the app
+- **Check Stripe Dashboard**: Verify Google Pay is enabled in your Stripe account
+- **Update dependencies**: Ensure you're using the latest version of `@stripe/stripe-react-native`

+If you're still having issues, check the [Stripe React Native documentation](https://stripe.com/docs/stripe-react-native) for the most up-to-date setup instructions.

 ## <a name="snippets">🕸️ Snippets</a>